The Project Tomorrow program provides full scholarships to Christian

 and embark on a successful career path and spiritually positive life.

-90 students have graduated from The Salvation Army’s Project Tomorrow
+95 students have been enrolled in The Salvation Army’s Project Tomorrow

 program since its launch in 1990.
-The students have gone on to attend
+Graduates have gone on to attend

 universities like: Rice University, SMU, Baylor, UNT, Texas Tech, Dallas